 - Show Viviscal to your pharmacist if you take any prescription medications like blood thinners.

 - Speak to your doctor first if you are allergic to fish.
-Viviscal contains shark cartilage.
+Viviscal contains shark cartilage and mollusk powder.

-- Viviscal has iron.
-Speak to your doctor if you have hemochromatosis (iron overload disease)
+- Viviscal has iron and vitamin C. Speak to your doctor if you have hemochromatosis (iron overload disease)

 In “scientific study #1” mentioned above, there is mention of a study participant getting headaches which caused the person to drop out of the study.
 In the Pdf file of this study – which you can view on the Viviscal website – they make reference to “Appendix V” which lists the reasons why people dropped out of the study.
 Unfortunately Appendix V is not part of this Pdf file.